raouldandresy/react-native-momentum-carousel/README.md

 # CarouselMomentum

 A customizable, animated, horizontal carousel component for React Native.
-The `CarouselMomentum` component enables smooth, momentum-based scrolling with features such as autoplay, looping, and animated item scaling.
-It is built using `Animated.FlatList` to provide smooth transitions during item scroll.
+The `CarouselMomentum` component enables smooth, momentum-based scrolling with features such as autoplay, looping, animated item scaling, and pagination.
+It is built using `Animated.FlatList` from react-native-reanimated to provide smooth transitions during item scroll.

 ## Features
 - **Momentum Scroll:** Smooth transitions with momentum-based scrolling.